websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/database-upgrade-options.md

 | Module major/minor version<br>(required upgrades) | * Docker image<br> * Gogo Shell<br> * Database Upgrade Tool |
 | Core data schema<br>(required upgrades) | * Docker image<br> * Database Upgrade Tool |

-## Upgrade Process Summary for Installation Types

-Database upgrades can be performed from the new installation you're targeting or in a separate installation that's more convenient for upgrading the database.
-For example, if you're using an app server + Liferay WAR + dependencies, you can upgrade the database using the new Liferay Docker image, install the new Liferay WAR and dependencies to your app server, and restart your app server to run the new Liferay version.
+Database upgrades can be performed from the new installation you're targeting or in a separate installation that's more convenient for upgrading the database. for example, if you're using an app server + Liferay WAR + dependencies, you can upgrade the database using the new Liferay Docker image, install the new Liferay WAR and dependencies to your app server, and restart your app server to run the new Liferay version.

 There are three types of DXP/Portal installations: